 This course is in synchronous online mode, thus requires three hours of online activity per week.
 All enrollees meet together via Zoom for two hours weekly.
-Time spent watching video lectures individually, participating in online discussion forums, and occasionally, collaborating with a classmate accounts for the third hour.
+The third hour each week is spent watching video lectures individually, participating in online discussion forums, and occasionally, collaborating with a classmate.
 The Canvas website will provide the most accurate and up-to-date instructions for all aspects of the course.
 If you have difficulty accessing or navigating the site, call the Canvas Support Hotline: (877) 249-4494.
-If you have questions about course content, contact your professor.
+If you have guestions about course content, contact your professor.